generalcodingcollectibles

 If you want a stupidly specific example, look at the 3DS.
 Pokemon Shuffle was a real Nintendo game on a real Nintendo handheld and now, legally, it may as well be smoke for anyone who didn’t grab it in time.
 The Legend of Zelda: Four Swords Anniversary Edition was free and still managed to become unobtainable.
 Free.
 Gone.
 Nintendo somehow found a way to make zero euros expire.

-Now we get stuff like Super Mario 3D All-Stars being sold with artificial scarcity so the second-hand price climbs to around €130 for no good reason beyond Nintendo deciding FOMO should have a retail box.
+Anyways, now we get stuff like Super Mario 3D All-Stars being sold with artificial scarcity so the second-hand price climbs to around €130 for no good reason beyond Nintendo deciding FOMO should have a retail box.
 I already wrote about how this kind of pricing logic works in the collectibles world here.
 It is annoying there too, but at least nobody pretends it is pro-consumer.

 Then came the Switch 2 game-key cards.
 Nintendo’s own support page literally says the card does not contain the full game data.
 It is the key that lets you download the actual game.
+Regular physical games, the game itself is the license, now they’re making it so basically the plastic shell that had the game chip inside is the license.

 So now even when you buy the thing in a store, take the box home, and insert the card in the console, you may still be buying a permission slip.
 Physical-looking DRM.
 A cartridge cosplay.